ykyoshi/CSGO-wall-hack/README.md

-# CSGO Skill Enhancer
+# CS:GO wallhack (deprecated)
 Simple wallhack for Counter-Strike: Global Offensive.
+Deprecated but can be fixed and/or parts of it can be used for another project.
 ## Getting Started
 Download the project and compile it.
 ### Prerequisites